-Figure 7- 37.
+Figure 7-40.
 Time Zone and DST Settings window

-Parameter Description Time Zone and DS ST Settings
+Parameter Description Time Zone and DST Settings Daylight Saving Time State Use this pull-down menu to enable or disable the DST Settings.
+Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30 , 60 , 90 , or 120 minutes.
+Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.)

-Daylight Saving Time State Use this pull-down menu to enable or disable the DST Settings.
-Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.
-Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.) requires that the DST ngs - Using repeating mode will enable DST seasonal time adjustment.
-Repeating mode beginning and ending date be specified using a formula.
-For example, specify to begin ng the second week of April and end DST on Sunday during the last week of October.
-From Which Week of the month Enter the week of the month that DST will start.
-From Which Day of the Week Enter the day of the week that DST will start on.
+DST Repeating Settings - Using repeating mode will enable DST seasonal time adjustment.
+Repeating mode requires that the DST beginning and ending date be specified using a formula.
+For example, specify to begin DST on Saturday during the second week of April and end DST on Sunday during the last week of October.
+From Which Week of the month From Which Day of the Week Enter the day of the week that DST will start on.
 From Which Month Enter the month DST will start on.
 From What Time HH MM Enter the time of day that DST will start on.
 To Which Week Enter the week of the month the DST will end.
 To Which Day Enter the day of the week that DST will end.
 To Which Month Enter the month that DST will end.
-To What Time HH Enter the time DST will end.
-DST Annual Settings - Using annual mode will enable DST seasonal time adjustment.
-Annual mode requires that the DST beginning and ending date be specified concisely.
+To What Time HH MM Enter the time DST will end. s - Using annual mode will enable DST seasonal time adjustment.
+Annual mode requires that the nding date be specified concisely.
 For example, specify to begin DST on April 3 and end DST on October 14.
 From What Month Enter the month DST will start on, each year.
 From What Date Enter the day of the week DST will start on, each year.
 From What Time Enter the time of day DST will start on, each year.
 To What Month Enter the month DST will end on, each year.
 To What Date Enter the day of the week DST will end on, each year.
-To What Time Enter the time of day that DST will end on, each year. · · · · · · · · · · · · · · · · · · ·
+To What Time Enter the time of day that DST will end on, each year.